arget13/DDexec/README.md

 The file `/proc/$pid/mem` is a one-to-one mapping of the entire address space of a process (_e. g._ from `0x0000000000000000` to `0x7ffffffffffff000` in x86-64).
 This means that reading from or writing to this file at an offset `x` is the same as reading from or modifying the contents at the virtual address `x`.

 Now, we have four basic problems to face:
+- In general, only root and the program owner of the file may modify it.
 - ASLR.
 - If we try to read or write to an address not mapped in the address space of the program we will get an I/O error.
-- In general only root and the program owner of the file may modify it.

 This problems have solutions that, although they are not perfect, are good:
-- For ASLR we have the `setarch` utility (on busybox distributions it is `linux64`).
+- Most shell interpreters allow the creation of file descriptors that will then be inherited by child processes.
+We can create a fd pointing to the `mem` file of the sell with write permissions... so child processes that use that fd will be able to modify the shell's memory.
+- ASLR isn't even a problem, we can check the shell's `maps` file or any other from the procfs in order to gain information about the address space of the process.
 - So we need to `lseek()` over the file.
 From the shell this cannot be done unless using the infamous `dd`.
-- Well, we make `dd` exploit itself.
-This also has the benefit of allowing us to use `/proc/self` instead of having to find the PID of the targetted program.

 ### In more detail
-The steps are relatively easy and do not require any kind of expertise to understand them.
-Anyone with a basic understanding of exploiting and with some knowledge of the ELF format can follow this.
+The steps are relatively easy and do not require any kind of expertise to understand them:
-* Find base address of the libc and the loader.
-Since there is no ASLR we do not need a memory leak, so this is very easy.
-It can be done just by running a program without ASLR and looking at its `/proc/$pid/maps`.
 * Parse the binary we want to run and the loader to find out what mappings they need.
 Then craft a "shell"code that will perform, broadly speaking, the same steps that the kernel does upon each call to `execve()`:
     * Create said mappings.
     * Read the binaries into them.
     * Set up permissions.
-    * Finally initialize the stack with the arguments for the program and place the auxiliary vector (needed by the loader)
+    * Finally initialize the stack with the arguments for the program and place the auxiliary vector (needed by the loader).
     * Jump into the loader and let it do the rest (load libraries needed by the program).
-* Overwrite a executable page with the shellcode, the `mem` file allows to write to non-writable files...
+* Obtain from the `syscall` file the address to which the process will return after the syscall it is executing.
+* Overwrite that place, which will be executable, with our shellcode (through `mem` we can modify unwritable pages).
 * Pass the program we want to run to the stdin of the process (will be `read()` by said "shell"code).
 * At this point it is up to the loader to load the necessary libraries for our program and jump into it.